We present here a web-based decision support tool for rural water

 included using the 'coordinates' object.

-Use the 'Browse' button to select your data file, or select the JSON example file you saved to your computer:
+Select the data file for your study site below, or select the JSON example file you saved to your computer:

 Once you have selected your data file, click the 'Import' button to display your data on the map and in the table below.